 Rice payasam – South Indian style rice pudding made using jaggery and ghee, the traditional way.
 This is one of the most common and basic sweets that is made in almost all homes for festivals.
 Apart from making it for naivedyam for puja, it is also made during homa/ havan to offer to the fire God.

 Rice Kheer – also known as chawal ki kheer is a rice pudding made with sugar and full fat milk.
 It is flavored with cardamom powder and garnished with nuts.
-This is the north Indian version of the pudding in which rice is simmered in full fat milk and then sweetened with sugar.
-The use of full fat milk and sugar lends a taste similar to that of the condensed milk making the pudding very delicious and flavorful.
+This is the north Indian version of the pudding in which rice is simmered in milk and then sweetened with sugar.
+The use of whole milk and refined sugar lends a taste similar to that of the condensed milk making the pudding very delicious and flavorful.
 There is no ghee used in this recipe like the sough Indian version.

 Pumpkin kheer – This is made using golden pumpkin, sago, sugar and nuts.
 Pumpkin is a symbol of festivity and is used often for religious ceremonies.
 This unique flavored and delicious kheer is great to serve even in parties to serve as an after meal dessert.
 Serve it chilled for the best taste.